diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_live_view.md

 The File Action Live View plugin is designed to provide a live view of the file system between indexing intervals.
 It provides users with a live view of the file system at that moment in time.

 The Live View plugin requires mounts to the indexed storage in order to list the directories.
 The mounts do not need to be on the diskover-web server, they can be on a remote web server.
-See [Live View mounts on remote web server](#Live-View-mounts-on-remote-web-server) below.
+See <a href="#Live-View-mounts-on-remote-web-server">Live View mounts on remote web server</a> below.

 ![Image: File Sequences Results](images/image_plugins_file_action_live_view_in_ui.png)